ai2ys/dockerized-exiftool/ReadMe.md

 Ready to use Docker image is available on DockerHub.
 [https://hub.docker.com/repository/docker/ai2ys/exiftool](https://hub.docker.com/repository/docker/ai2ys/exiftool)

 ℹ️ Do not pass the additional `-` that is required when piping a file to exiftool on the command line.
-In the Docker image a script is used to take care of this, so you only need to specify the other parameters, e.g. used for dumping metadata like `-a -u -g1`
+In the Docker the default command takes care of this, so you only need to specify the other parameters, e.g. used for dumping metadata like `-a -u -g1`

 ```bash
 # usage